Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 Exacerbations of ulcers and the course of the disease.

-Some differences between gastric ulcer and duodenal ulcer.
+Some differences between gastric and duodenal ulcers.

 Clinical signs